Can You Sell a House With a Mortgage?

 Once you know your loan balance (which has accumulated interest from when you initially received the loan), you can plan on using the money from the home sale to pay off your mortgage if your house is worth more than what you owe the bank.

 Due-on-sale clauses are stipulations that help protect your mortgage lender by essentially requiring you to pay your loan in full after selling your house or transferring the deed.
-If this is the case, they will want the loan balance paid off before somebody else moves into the property.
+If this is the case, there are several options to sell your house with a mortgage.
+Depending on the loan balance, we’ll be able to pay off the loan in escrow.

 Note: You only need to inform your mortgage lender that you intend to sell your home when you’ve accepted an actual offer on the property.
 Your lender will have little to no say on who you sell your house to—they are only entitled to ask for proof of funds or preapproval.
 As long as your buyer gets preapproved for a mortgage loan, everything should transfer without hassle.